Congo tracing contacts of first Ebola case in eastern city

 "During the checks, he did not seem to show signs of the disease.
 In addition, at each checkpoint he wrote different names and surnames on the lists of travelers, probably indicating his desire to hide his identity and state of health," the ministry said.

-Upon arrival in Goma he sought medical treatment and health workers there immediately suspected he had Ebola, which was later confirmed by a lab test.
-The man remains in an Ebola treatment center in Goma, while authorities try to reconstruct his route.
+Upon arrival in Goma he sought medical treatment and health workers immediately suspected he had Ebola, which was later confirmed by a lab test.

+He was transferred back to Butembo on Monday in accordance with a decision by Congo's Ministry of Health, according to Doctors Without Borders, which runs the Ebola clinic in Goma where he was diagnosed.

 Congolese health officials have been preparing for months for the possibility a case would emerge in Goma and as a result more than 3,000 frontline health workers already have been vaccinated.
-Neighboring Rwanda also has taken measures to stop the disease's spread across its border as well.
+Neighboring Rwanda also has taken measures to stop the disease from spreading across its border.

-While the epidemic has become the second deadliest in history with nearly 1,700 killed in Congo, its spread to neighboring African countries has been mostly contained.
-A family who fell while in Congo did cross the border into neighboring Uganda where two of them then died.
+While the epidemic has become the second deadliest in history, its spread to neighboring African countries has been mostly contained.
+A family who fell ill while in Congo did cross the border into neighboring Uganda where two of them then died.
 However, no one they came into contact with fell ill during the 21-day incubation period after the exposure.

-The vaccine appears to have benefits for people who already have been exposed, reducing the fatality rate among those who still developed the disease.
+The vaccine appears to have benefits for people who already have been exposed, reducing the fatality rate among those who develope the disease.
 However, fears and rumors have stopped some from accepting vaccination, including those who falsely believe the vaccine causes people to contract Ebola.

 Follow Africa news at https://twitter.com/AP_Africa